seperman/deepdiff/deepdiff/diff_doc.rst

     The second item is to be compared to the first one

 ignore_order : Boolean, default=False
-    ignores orders for iterables
-    Note that if you have iterables contatining any unhashable, ignoring order can be expensive.
-    Normally ignore_order does not report duplicates and repetition changes.
+    :ref:`ignore_order_label` ignores order of elements when comparing iterables (lists) Normally ignore_order does not report duplicates and repetition changes.
     In order to report repetitions, set report_repetition=True in addition to ignore_order=True

 report_repetition : Boolean, default=False
-    reports repetitions when set True
+    :ref:`report_repetition_label` reports repetitions when set True
-    ONLY when ignore_order is set True too.
-This works for iterables.
+    It only works when ignore_order is set to True too.

 significant_digits : int >= 0, default=None
-    By default the significant_digits compares only that many digits AFTER the decimal point.
-However you can set override that by setting the number_format_notation="e" which will make it mean the digits in scientific notation.
+    :ref:`significant_digits_label` defines the number of digits AFTER the decimal point to be used in the comparison.
+However you can override that by setting the number_format_notation="e" which will make it mean the digits in scientific notation.

-    Important: This will affect ANY number comparison when it is set.

-    Note: If ignore_numeric_type_changes is set to True and you have left significant_digits to the default of None, it gets automatically set to 55.
-The reason is that normally when numbers from 2 different types are compared, instead of comparing the values, we only report the type change.
-However when ignore_numeric_type_changes=True, in order compare numbers from different types to each other, we need to convert them all into strings.
-The significant_digits will be used to make sure we accurately convert all the numbers into strings in order to report the changes between them.

-    Internally it uses "{:.Xf}".format(Your Number) to compare numbers where X=significant_digits when the number_format_notation is left as the default of "f" meaning fixed point.

-    Note that "{:.3f}".format(1.1135) = 1.113, but "{:.3f}".format(1.11351) = 1.114

-    For Decimals, Python's format rounds 2.5 to 2 and 3.5 to 4 (to the closest even number)

-    When you set the number_format_notation="e", we use "{:.Xe}".format(Your Number) where X=significant_digits.

 number_format_notation : string, default="f"
-    number_format_notation is what defines the meaning of significant digits.
+    :ref:`number_format_notation_label` is what defines the meaning of significant digits.
 The default value of "f" means the digits AFTER the decimal point. "f" stands for fixed point.
 The other option is "e" which stands for exponent notation or scientific notation.

 number_to_string_func : function, default=None
-    This is an advanced feature to give the user the full control into overriding how numbers are converted to strings for comparison.
+    :ref:`number_to_string_func_label` is an advanced feature to give the user the full control into overriding how numbers are converted to strings for comparison.
 The default function is defined in https://github.com/seperman/deepdiff/blob/master/deepdiff/helper.py and is called number_to_string.
 You can define your own function to do that.

 verbose_level: int >= 0, default = 1
     Higher verbose level shows you more details.